WooHoo245/salemanagement/README.md

 # A sales management software

-I had build it with C#.
-I used SQL Server and Visual Studio tools.
+My friend and I had built this project based on C# with SQL Server and Visual Studio tools.
+About 80% of features are working fluently.
+We had only more than 2 months to self-study.

 Thanks to free course at Tim O Day website.